ballerina-platform/ballerina-dev-website/learn/guides/generating-code-documentation.md

                        # Ballerina Central.
 This is optional.
     modules
       module1/
         Module.md      # Contains descriptive metadata to be displayed in
                        # Ballerina Central.
 This is optional.
         *.bal
-        [tests/]           # Module-specific unit and integration tests [resources/]       # Module-specific resources
+        [tests/]       # Module-specific unit and integration tests.
+        [resources/]   # Module-specific resources.

       module2/
         Module.md